ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 Pretty Printing
 ~~~~~~~~~~~~~~~

-The be compliant with the convention that ``Show`` instances should output
+To be compliant with the convention that ``Show`` instances should output
 valid Haskell code, the `Show` instance of ``Backtrace`` delegates to the
 instances of the inner types.